 Rolling proposals are accepted as of 1 March 2021 and will be reviewed on a rolling basis.
 Rapid access is available for COVID-19-related proposals and can be requested by contacting the user office.

 Status of the beamline as of 13 Oct 2020

-- Beam: P14 offers micro-beam conditions with a beam-size of 5 x 5 micron2 (V x H) and divergence below 0.3 mrad.
-For large crystals, the unfocused beam with a maximum size of 300 micron can be used.
-Moving between unfocused, half-focused, and fully focused beam conditions can be controlled easily via the user interface and takes less than 20 secs.
-Typical crystal life times are between 0.5 secs (5 x 5 micron2 beam with 5 x 1012 ph/sec @ 12 keV) and 30 min.
-(300 micron beam with 1012 ph/sec)
+- Beam: P14 offers micro-beam conditions with a beam size of 2 x 6 micron2 (V x H) and divergence below 0.3 mrad.
+For large crystals, the collimated beam with a maximum size of 300 micron can be used.
+Moving between collimated and microfocusing beam conditions can be controlled easily via the user interface and takes less than 20 secs.
+Typical crystal lifetimes are between 0.05 sec.
+(2 x 6 micron2 beam with 2 x 1013 ph/sec @ 12 keV) and 2 mins (300 micron beam).

 - Energy tunability: The beamline is tunable between 6 and 20 keV (2.1 and 0.6 A).
 Fluorescence spectra can be recorded with an AMPTEK silicon drift detector.

 - Diffractometer: The diffractometer is an MD3 instrument with the spindle axis mounted in a vertical and downward configuration (including a mini-kappa goniostat).
 This instrument has a sphere of confusion smaller than 100 nm when the mini-kappa goniostat is mounted.
 Three-click centring and continuous '4D'-scans between two centring points are available.